 Scholarly Commons Citation

 Al-Sukaini, Basim Qasim Ali, "Enhancement Techniques of Boiling Heat Transfer" (2014).
-PhD Dissertations and Master's Theses.
+Doctoral Dissertations and Master's Theses.
 261.